UWO-CS346-Fall-25/cs346f25-reading-list-app/README.md

 - books enter page with animation
 - nav bar options change if sessions is active

+How would we use row level security?
+We would use row level security by ensuring that users cannot add books to bookshelves that do not contain their user id.
+This would prevent users from being able to modify each other's bookshelves.

 ## Feature/Week8-Interactivity

 Added 4 jscript files: bookshelf, index, login, and register